cybernetics/JTemplate/README.md

 ## TemplateEncoder Class
 The `TemplateEncoder` class is responsible for merging a template document with a data dictionary.
 It provides the following constructors:

-    public TemplateEncoder(URL url) { ... }
+    public TemplateEncoder(URL url, String mimeType) { ... }
-    public TemplateEncoder(URL url, String baseName) { ... }
+    public TemplateEncoder(URL url, String mimeType, Charset charset) { ... }

 The first argument specifies the URL of the template document (generally as a resource on the application's classpath).
+The second represents the MIME type of the content produced by the template.
+The third argument represents the optional character encoding used by the template document.
+The default value is UTF-8.

-The second argument represents the optional base name of the resource bundle that will be used to resolve resource references.
+The following methods can be used to get and set the optional base name of the resource bundle that will be used to resolve resource references:

+    public String getBaseName() { ... }
+    public void setBaseName(String baseName) { ... }

 Values can be added to the template context using the following method, which returns a map representing the context entries: